Published on October 5, 2015 by Shikha Singh

 About the Author

-Shikha heads Acuity’s Supervisory Analyst, editorial, design and publishing services, managing all client accounts across geographies.
-She has over 15 years of experience in managing financial content.
-Previously, she worked with Goldman Sachs as a Series-16-qualified SA and editor.
-She also set up and managed its 10-member Bangalore editorial team.
-The team serviced the US, Europe, Asia and Australia and supported Japanese translation work as well.
-She has also worked at JPMorgan and Crisil Research (an S&P company).
-Shikha holds an MBA (Finance).
+Shikha heads Acuity Knowledge Partners’ (Acuity) editing, formatting & publishing and design services, managing all client accounts in this vertical.
+She has 16 years of experience in working with financial research content.
+Before joining Acuity, she worked with Goldman Sachs as a Series 16-qualified Supervisory Analyst and Editor.
+She also set up and managed its 10-member content management team in Bangalore.
+Her previous work at JPMorgan included reviewing equity research reports, and she focused on credit and industry and company research reports during her stint at Crisil Research (an S&P company).
+Shikha holds an MBA in Finance.

 Flexible and low-cost model for expanding resear....